Rheumatic Fever and Rheumatic Heart Disease Awareness

 This Rheumatic Fever and Rheumatic Heart Disease Awareness Week, we call on health leaders in South Africa to pay attention to the devastation that the disease continues to inflict.

 Rheumatic Fever is an inflammatory disorder that affects the connective tissue of the body causing temporary painful arthritis and other symptoms.
-In some cases, Rheumatic Fever causes long term damage to the heart and its valves; this is caused Rheumatic Heart Disease.
+In some cases, Rheumatic Fever causes long-term damage to the heart and its valves; this is called Rheumatic Heart Disease.

 Globally, as many as 34 million people suffer from Rheumatic Heart Disease and up to 319,400 people die prematurely each year.
 It remains a leading cause of early death in countries with less developed healthcare systems and experts urge parents to never ignore a sore throat.